-- The second Ace Attorney game has Wright talk as though Edgeworth was dead Up until the final case.
+- The second Phoenix Wright: Ace Attorney game has Wright talk as though Edgeworth was dead up until the final case.
 In reality he was on a soul searching journey overseas.
 Of course, he did leave behind a note saying "Prosecutor Miles Edgeworth chooses death", so maybe Phoenix really did think he was dead.

 - Myst V begins with a letter from Atrus that strongly implies that he has died.
 Guess who shows up in the good ending?